sanderstad/powershellbyexample/content/post/variable-scopes.md

 Variable Two: boo
 ```

-As you can see the global variable we defined a global variable called *varOne* and we changed the value of *varOne* in the function.
+As you can see we defined a global variable called *varOne* and we changed the value of *varOne* in the function.
 We did not have access to variable *varTwo* because the scope of the variable was set to local in the function.

 ## Private

 Items that are defined as private are not available outside the scope where they are defined.